Reliable Cellular Automata with Self-Organization: More restrictions on media

-This condition says that $\eta(x,u)=\eta(x,T\flo{u/T})$ with probability 1.
-For all other combinations $\ag,V$ we set $\g(\ag,V,\eta)=0$.
-It is easy to see that the trajectories of $\PCA(\bP,B,T)$ are trajectories of the medium defined this way. \end{example}
+This condition says that $\eta(x,u)=\eta(x,\T \flo{u/\T })$ with probability 1.
+For all other combinations $\alpha,V$ we set $\g(\alpha,V,\eta)=0$.
+It is easy to see that the trajectories of $\PCA(\bP,\B ,\T )$ are trajectories of the medium defined this way. \end{example}

-\begin{example} The new conditions introduced below are ``loosened-up'' versions of the above ones since it is not always desirable to be as restrictive.
-Let us be given a probabilistic cellular automaton $\PCA(\bP,B,T)$.
-For each set of states $E$, and state vector $\br=(r_{-1},r_{0},r_{1})$ let \glo{p.cap@$\bP(E,\br)$}
+The new conditions introduced below are ``loosened-up'' versions of the above ones since it is not always desirable to be as restrictive.
+Instead of a bound on the probability of getting into a local state $s$, we may just want a bound on the probability of hitting a certain set of local states $K''$ once it is known that we were going to hit a certain bigger set of local states $K'$.